9: …And the World Will Go On Without You

 They stepped past the threshold into the bedroom.
 A lamp cast small light over the room.

-“Thinking about you has left me with bullet through my head,” Doll said.
+“Thinking about you left me with bullet through my head,” Doll said.
 “And yet, I will not stop.”

 Lizzy sighed, nudging the over-dramatic drone with her shoulder.
 “You can just say yes, you know.”
 Lizzy’s eyes drifted lower, and she frowned.
 She’d had another priorities in the living room, and it’d been dark in the hallway.
-Now that she gave the other girl another look?
+Now that she was giving the other girl another look?
 “Your cheer uniform is a mess.
 I hope you aren’t sleeping in that.”

 “Ah, да.
 I should change.
 Avert your eyes, or you’ll be embarrassed.”